jmvillalobos/RNA-seq-protocol/README.md

 **Gene Ontology Enrichment Analysis**

-In this protocol, we will use clusterProfiler to perform Over-Representation Analysis (ORA), a widely used approach to determine whether known biological functions or processes are over-represented (enriched) in an experimentally derived list of genes, for example, a list of differentially expressed genes (protocol1)
+This protocol uses clusterProfiler to perform Over-Representation Analysis (ORA), a widely used approach to determine whether known biological functions or processes are over-represented (enriched) in an experimentally derived list of genes, for example, a list of differentially expressed genes (protocol 1)

 See [Functional Enrichment Script](./src/scripts/functional_enrichment_analysis.R)